 - This is the portion of your Social Security and Medicare contributions paid by your employer—in this case, you, plus the amount paid by the employee - again, this is you.

-- Fortunately, one half of your self-employment tax can be deducted from your total income on line 27 of Form 1040 for calculating your income tax.
+- Fortunately, one half of your self-employment tax can be deducted from your total income on Form 1040 for calculating your income tax.

 Driving for Uber can be an exciting adventure as you meet new people and add to your income.
 The taxes are a bit more complex, but getting them right is part of the accomplishment of being your own boss.